-There are plenty of people in the UK who have personal and business ties with Australia.
-Strong as they may be, however, the journey to get there is one of the most arduous in the world of air travel, with 23 hours separating Heathrow to Sydney, layovers included.
+At SkyClub, we are frequently asked ‘which airlines have the best business class to Australia’.
+This is because there are plenty of people in the UK who have personal and business ties with Australia.
+Strong as they may be, however, the journey down under is one of the most arduous in the world of air travel, with 23 hours separating Heathrow to Sydney, layovers included.

 Since you’ll be travelling almost an entire day and night just to get there, it’s definitely worth flying Business Class to make the time fly by faster.